uma458467/cloud-native-app-labs/lab-instructions/spring-boot/actuator.md

 ```

 **NOTE**
-The path `../.git` refers to the `.git` directory at the root of the course materials.
+The path `../.git` refers to the `.git` directory at the root of the lab materials repo.

 Completed:
 ```xml